Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity: A prototypical example of fourth order obstacle problem. The biharmonic model

 A generalisation of the strategy presented in the paper~\cite{Brenner2013} was recently proposed in~\cite{PS}, where we studied a numerical method - based on Enriching Operators - for approximating the solution of an obstacle problem for linearly elastic shallow shells.
 Note, however, that the proofs in~\cite{PS} only work if the constraint is imposed on the sole transverse component of the solution of the problem under consideration, which represents the displacement of the linearly elastic shallow shell involved in the analysis.
 Apparently, the method of Enriching Operators does not work for treating the numerical convergence in the case of more general constraints, like for instance, when the deformed reference configuration is required to remain confined in the convex part of the Euclidean space identified by the intersection of two planar obstacles.

 The alternative strategy we propose in this section to numerically approximate the solution of Problem~\ref{problem1} will serve to devise a new numerical method for approximating the displacement of linearly elastic shallow shells subjected to remaining confined in the convex portion of the Euclidean space identified by a finite number of planes in a way that the constraint will affect \emph{at once} all the components of the displacement field, thus generalising the result established in~\cite{PS}.
-The novelty in the strategy we are proposing consists in approximating the solution of Problem~\ref{problem1} by means of Courant triangles (cf., e.g., Section~2.2 in~\cite{PGCFEM}).
+The novelty in the strategy we are proposing consists in approximating the solution of Problem~\ref{problem1} by solely resorting to Courant triangles (cf., e.g., Section~2.2 in~\cite{PGCFEM}), i.e., without resorting to Morley's triangles.

-The fist step to achieve this goal consists in penalising Problem~\ref{problem1}, by incorporating the constraint in the variational formulation of the problem.
-The latter \emph{relaxation} will allow us to replace the variational inequalities appearing in problem~\ref{problem1} by a set of non-linear variational equations posed over the \emph{entire} space $H^2_0(\omega)$.
+The first step to achieve this goal consists in penalising Problem~\ref{problem1}, by incorporating the constraint in the variational formulation of the problem.
+The latter \emph{relaxation} will allow us to replace the variational inequalities appearing in Problem~\ref{problem1} by a set of non-linear variational equations posed over the \emph{entire} space $H^2_0(\omega)$.
 In what follows, we denote by $\kappa$ a positive penalty parameter which is meant to approach zero and the mapping $\{\cdot\}^{-}: L^2(\omega) \to L^2(\omega)$ defined by $\{v\}^{-}:=-\min\{v,0\}$, a.e. in $\omega$ is the \emph{negative part of the function} $v$.

-The monotonicity properties of the negative part of a function are classical (cf., e.g., \cite{PT2023}).
+The monotonicity properties of the negative part of a function are classical (cf., e.g., \cite{EvansGariepy2015}).
 We are now in position to state the penalised version of Problem~\ref{problem1}.

 \begin{customprob}{$\mathcal{P}_\kappa$} Find $u_\kappa \in H^2_0(\omega)$ satisfying:

 for all $v \in H^2_0(\omega)$. \bqed \end{customprob}

 The existence and uniqueness of solutions for Problem~\ref{problem2} are classical, as the strong monotonicity of the left-hand side of the previous variational equations allows us to apply the Minty-Browder Theorem (cf., e.g., Theorem~9.14-1 in~\cite{PGCLNFAA}).
 Next, we establish that the sequence $\{u_\kappa\}_{\kappa>0}$ of solutions of Problem~\ref{problem2} strongly converges in $H^2_0(\omega)$ to the solution $u\in U$ of Problem~\ref{problem1}.